FRE101 - Elementary French I

 FRE344 - The Age of French Realism: The Second Empire to the Aftermath of the Franco-Prussian War

 This course surveys the evolution of French culture during the Age of Realism, including the Franco-Prussian War, positivism and its aftermath.
 This period encompasses the dictatorship of Napoleon III, a monarchy marked by material success among the middle class and by disappointment and pessimism among thinkers, writers and artists.
 This course considers the artistic achievements of the period within the framework of the sociological, political and historical setting.
 It studies certain schools of art (Realism, Impressionism and Naturalism) and seeks to illustrate how these movements of artistic expression manifested themselves in the principal works of literature, philosophy, music and the visual arts.
+This course is taught in English.
 (3 crs.)
 Alternate years.

 FRE345 - The Birth of the Modern French Culture in the Arts: 1900-World War II